novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 "Can I hear your plan?"

-At Son Jung-ui's cautious question, Lee Hyun-woo nodded and smiled.
+At Son Jung-yi's cautious question, Lee Hyun-woo nodded and smiled.

 Then he gently conveyed the words he had previously shared with Kim Tae-hyun, the successor of 【Guseong Group】.

-As he listened to the story, Son Jung-ui's expression brightened considerably.
+As he listened to the story, Son Jung-yi's expression brightened considerably.

 He was originally someone who made bold decisions.